SolidLabResearch/WhatsInAPod/content/1_introduction.md

-The goal of the Solid platform is to present a platform that separates applications and data, creating an ecosystem where multiple applications can seamlessly work with the same data [TODO::cite from somewhere? ask Ruben V?]().
+The goal of the Solid platform is to present a platform that separates applications and data, creating an ecosystem where multiple applications can seamlessly work with the same data [cite from somewhere? ask Ruben V?]().
 For such an ecosystem to exist, the concept of separation of data and application is an important premise.
 Through the separation of data and application, implicit assumptions between application and data are broken and must be captured in the semantics of the data.
 These semantics then form the basis of the interoperability of this data between applications, as other applications may now use these semantics to make sense of and reuse existing data, where prior local assumptions by applications may have prevented this.